Safeguarding Your Cloud

 A.: To maintain an accurate asset inventory in the cloud, organizations should automate the process as much as possible.
 Implement asset discovery tools that can identify and catalog cloud resources.
 Regularly scan for changes and updates to ensure the inventory remains current and reflective of the cloud environment.

-In summary, cloud security challenges are diverse and evolving, but organizations can mitigate risks by implementing security controls, understanding shared responsibility models, and leveraging tools like CSPMs.
+In summary, cloud security challenges are diverse and evolving, but organizations can reduce risks by implementing security controls, understanding shared responsibility models, and using tools like CSPMs.
 Continuous monitoring and proactive measures are essential to maintaining a secure cloud environment in 2023 and beyond.